 - To hide or show the report filters: - Click the Filter toolbar at the top of the screen to hide the filtering section. - Click the Filter toolbar again to show the filtering section.

 Audit Trail Report

-The Audit Trail report displays audit logs and access in CC-SG.
-It captures actions such as adding, editing, or deleting devices or ports, and other modifications.
+CC-SG maintains an Audit Trail of events in the system.
+The Audit Trail logs events such as adding, editing, or deleting devices or ports, and other modifications to the system.